 10.18 Duty to Report.
-In accordance with Chapter 23-17.8 of the General Laws of Rhode Island, as amended (Reference 27), any physician, medical intern, registered nurse, licensed practical nurse, nurse's aide, orderly, nursing assistant, medical examiner, speech pathologist, audiologist, social worker, physical or occupational therapist, or health officer, or any person, within the scope of their employment at a Home Nursing Care or Home Care Provider or in their professional capacity, who has knowledge of or reasonable cause to believe that a patient or resident receiving or being assessed for services has been abused, mistreated, or neglected shall make, within twenty-four (24) hours or by the end of the next business day, a telephone or fax report to the licensing agency for those incidents involving home nursing, home care, and in health care facilities and programs, and in addition to the Office of the State Long-term Care Ombudsperson for those incidents involving nursing facilities, assisted living residences, home care and home nursing care providers, veterans' homes and long-term care units in Eleanor Slater Hospital, or to the Director of the Department of Behavioral Healthcare, Developmental Disabilities and Hospitals or his or her designee.
+In accordance with RIGL Chapter 23-17.8 [Reference 22], any physician, medical intern, registered nurse, licensed practical nurse, nurse's aide, orderly, nursing assistant, medical examiner, speech pathologist, audiologist, social worker, physical or occupational therapist, or health officer, or any person, within the scope of their employment at a Home Nursing Care or Home Care Provider or in their professional capacity, who has knowledge of or reasonable cause to believe that a patient or resident receiving or being assessed for services has been abused, mistreated, or neglected shall make, within twentyfour (24) hours or by the end of the next business day, a telephone or fax report to the licensing agency for those incidents involving home nursing, home care, and in health care facilities and programs, and in addition to the Office of the State Long-term Care Ombudsperson for those incidents involving nursing facilities, assisted living residences, home care and home nursing care providers, veterans' homes and long-term care units in Eleanor Slater Hospital, or to the Director of the Department of Behavioral Healthcare, Developmental Disabilities and Hospitals or his or her designee.
 Any person required to make a report pursuant to this section shall be deemed to have complied with these requirements if a report is made to a high managerial agent.
 Once notified, the high managerial agent shall be required to meet the above reporting requirements.
-The report shall contain information as outlined in §23-17.8-2 of the General Laws of Rhode Island, as amended.
+The report shall be on forms provided by the licensing Agency and shall contain information as outlined in RIGL §23-17.8-2.